Kreusada/Kreusada-Cogs/README.md

 ## Alerts

 I am a student, just a year away from taking exams - I also have a large sporting and social life.
-By creating an issue or pull request, you understand that support may not arrive instantly, and many feature requests will be turned down sheerly due to the fact that I do not have the patience or time to cover these ideas.
+By creating an issue or pull request, you understand that support may not arrive instantly, and feature requests may be turned down sheerly due to the fact that I do not have the patience or time to cover these ideas.

 ## Installation